heldopslippers/documentation/readme.md

     vim /opt/nginx/conf/nginx.conf

-Replace it with the following, of course edit the file to make it work (change the debug, acces, error and root locations).
+Replace it with the following, of course edit the file to make it work (change the debug, access, error and root locations).

     #user  nobody;
     worker_processes  1;